-On at least two occasions during its scheduled meetings, the ROG invites Generation's auditors to attend the meetings, where they present their audit plan for the review of Generation financial statements and report any audit findings and observations on the process of preparing the financial statements.
+The ROG meets at least once every quarter; on at least two of these occasions Generation's auditors are invited to attend the meetings, where they: present their audit plan for the review of Generation financial statements; and report any audit findings and observations on the process of preparing the financial statements.
 PwC also attend a ROG meeting to report on the internal controls' assessment work.
 Meetings are formal and minutes are fully documented.
-An agenda is set for each meeting and papers are distributed in advance of the meeting.
+An agenda is set for each meeting, and papers are distributed in advance of the meeting.